Ice caves of the Apostles

 Even when ice is sufficiently solid, wind may suddenly split it, and snow may block the access drive.
 So when park rangers say it’s okay to go — well, then you’d better go.

-The first year I saw them, it was the first day of March when I drove four miles east to Meyers Road, parked near the lakeshore and started picking my way over the lumpy path across the frozen lake.
+The first year I saw them, it was the first day of March when I drove four miles from Cornucopia to Meyers Road, parked near the lakeshore and started picking my way over the lumpy path across the frozen lake.

 The whole world was white, except for the frosty blue of the sky, and it was hard to tell where lake ended and shore began — especially since a 4-foot-high wall of snowy boulders sat where I thought lake should be.